ChromiteExabyte/ChromiteExabyte/README.md

 - 👋 Hi, I’m @ChromiteExabyte
 - 👀 I’m interested in Mining, Geology & Data Science.
-- 🌱 I’m currently learning C#, Python, MySQL, and VIM.
+- 🌱 I’m currently learning C#, Python, MySQL, and other things.
 - 💞️ I’m looking to collaborate on whatever I can!
 - 📫 How to reach me: just through GitHub here.
 I'm new.